 Goldenrod Paper Message

-Use this special pH paper for some spooky Halloween science
+Use this special pH indicator paper for some spooky Halloween science.

 The term goldenrod is typically used to describe a color of paper – golden yellow.
-However, our goldenrod paper contains a special dye that turns bright red when exposed to solutions that are basic, like ammonia water or washing soda.
-We'll show you how to use this special color-changing paper to develop a hidden message and make dripping, bleeding paper… complete with your own handprint marked in “blood.”
-It's a great acid/base lesson for the Halloween season.
+However, our goldenrod paper contains a special dye that turns bright red when exposed to solutions that are basic, like ammonia, water, or washing soda.
+We’ll show you how to use this special color-changing paper to share a hidden message and make dripping, bleeding paper… complete with your own handprint marked in “blood.”
+It’s a great acid/base lesson for the Halloween season.

 - Goldenrod Paper

 - Cotton balls

 - Ammonia-water solution (household ammonia from the grocery store)